Asiedu13/my-age-project/README.md

 ## Got feedback for me?

-We love receiving feedback!
-We're always looking to improve our challenges and our platform.
-So if you have anything you'd like to mention, please email hi[at]frontendmentor[dot]io.
+I love receiving feedback!
+I am always looking to improve my applications and platform.
+So if you have anything you'd like to mention, please email hi at[ princekofasiedu@gmail.com](princekofasiedu@gmail.com)

-This challenge is completely free.
-Please share it with anyone who will find it useful for practice.

-**Have fun building!** 🚀

 ---------------------------------------------------------